What is fibromyalgia in children?

 Fibromyalgia is a condition that causes pain in muscles and soft tissues around the

 body.
-It is an ongoing (chronic) condition.
-It can affect the neck, shoulders, back,
+It's an ongoing (chronic) condition which can affect the neck, shoulders, back,

 What causes fibromyalgia in a child?

 The cause is unknown.
 Researchers think there may be a link with sleep problems and

 stress.
 It may also be linked to immune, endocrine, or biochemical problems.

 What are the symptoms of fibromyalgia in a child?

 Each child may feel symptoms a bit differently.
 Chronic pain is the most common symptom.